pblischak/HyDe/docs/installation.rst

 ------------------------

-With Miniconda installed, we can use ``pip`` or ``conda`` to install all of the Python modules that HyDe requires (Cython, Numpy, Pandas, Scipy, Matplotlib, and Seaborn).
+With Miniconda installed, we can use ``pip`` or ``conda`` to install all of the Python modules that HyDe requires (Cython, Numpy, Pandas, Scipy, Matplotlib, Seaborn, and Multiprocess).

 .. code:: bash

   # Install packages with conda or pip command
   conda install cython numpy pandas scipy matplotlib seaborn

-  # pip install cython numpy pandas scipy matplotlib seaborn
+  # use pip to install multiprocess
+  pip install multiprocess

 Installing HyDe
 ---------------